-- Despite being a fiscal hawk, I do not advocate dismantling the social safety net, or firing 100,000 civil servants; we cannot get elected if we do that.
-I do, however, want to slow the rate if growth in social spending and, gradually, giving individuals more and more choices for taking some responsibility for their own social safety nets ~ this includes big changes to the Canada Health Act;
+- Despite being a fiscal hawk, I do not advocate dismantling the social safety net, or firing 100,000 civil servants; Conservatives cannot get elected if they want to do that.
+I do, however, want to slow the rate of growth in social spending and, gradually, give individuals more and more choices for taking some responsibility for their own social safety nets ~ this includes big changes to the Canada Health Act;

 - Despite being a social libertarian I want the Conservative Party of Canada to be a big tent party that has room for social conservatives, too.
-But, to win majority governments we need to appeal, much more strongly, to the growing young, urban, socially very liberal voters who “control” about 100 ridings.
-That means we need to be, ay least, socially moderate;
+But, to win majority governments the CPC needs to appeal, much more strongly, to the growing young, urban, socially very progressive voters who “control” about 100 ridings.
+That means we need to be, at the very least, socially moderate;

 - Despite being a defence hawk, too, I want just enough defence, an efficient and effective military, to meet the obligations we take on as part of our own grand strategy;